-Attach the C-Eave Purlin to the Eave Purlin Bracket with 2 tek screws.
-If a joint is required in the intermediate column, joint should be butt joint with 2 frame screws each side of the Eave Purlin.
-Refer to Engineering Plans on the height specifications and fastening type of the C-Eave Purlin.
+Attach the C-Eave Purlin to the Eave Purlin Bracket at End Column with bolts.
+Attach the C-Eave Purlin to the Eave Purlin Bracket and Eave Purlin Bracket Cleat at Intermediate Column.
+If a joint is required in the intermediate column, joint should be butt joint with 2 bolts each side of the Eave Purlin.
+Refer to Engineering Plans on the height and fastening specifications of the C-Eave Purlin.
 Repeat this procedure to the other columns.

-44 Fitting of Leanto Roof Purlins
+45 Fitting of Leanto Roof Purlins

-Lift the pre-joined roof purlins into the rafters to line up with the temporary screws of the rafters for the purlin location.
+Lift the pre-joined roof purlins into the rafters to line up with the temporary screws for the purlin location on the rafters.
 Roof purlin ends to flush with the outer face of the rafters on gable endwalls.
 Attach the roof purlins with one screw per connection initially.
 Ensure that gable endwall rafters and all intermediate rafters are plumb prior to purlins being permanently attached.
 Refer to Engineering Plans for purlin spacing.
 If roof strap bracing is required, fix into position as per Engineering Plans prior to laying sheets on the roof.